Sunday, November 22, 2015

 China is a weird place in general, but there's something that happens when a kid pops out that sends Mom and Dad on a one-way trip to Loonyville.
 This is a list of bizarre things that Chinese parents do or think:

 --First, backdiapers.
-My friends and I invented this term one night over (a lot of) beer.
-Backdiapers are a kind of towel that Chinese parents stuff into the nape of their kids' shirts.
-The purpose is to soak up the sweat that pours off the kids' backs in a constant, unutterably foul torrent of Old Testament proportions.
+These are a kind of towel that Chinese parents stuff into the nape of their kids' shirts, sometimes made for that purpose.
+It's there to soak up the sweat that pours off the kids' backs in a constant, unutterably foul torrent of Old Testament proportions.
 Chinese kids sweat a lot, you see.
 This is because...

 --Being cold will give you breast cancer.
 Chinese people have a weird thing about being cold.
 They drink their water hot, for example.
-Even if the thermometer's at 100 degrees (that's 40 celsius), moms will interrupt class by coming in and turning off my air conditioner, because their kids will "get cold".
-I speak from experience, as when I was in Hangzhou there was about a month-long period where it didn't go under 100, day or night.
-Meanwhile, the kids were wrapped up in sweaters with sweat pouring down their faces and backdiapers so thoroughly saturated that you could wring them out.
+It could be a hundred degrees and moms will interrupt class by coming into my room and turning off my air conditioner, because their kids will "get cold".
+I speak from experience, as when I was in Hangzhou there was about a month-long period where it didn't go under ninety, day or night.
+Meanwhile, the kids are in sweatshirts with sweat pouring down their faces and backdiapers so thoroughly saturated that you could wring them out.
 There are a few justifications they use for this, among them that being cold, or even drinking cold (i.e. room temperature) water causes breast cancer.
 Given the level of competence among most Chinese medical professionals, I would not be surprised if they're the ones disseminating this information.
-For the same reason, many parents don't let their kids shower in winter.
+For the same reason, some parents don't let their kids shower in winter.
 This aversion to cold is deeply ingrained in Chinese culture, as is...

 --The piss whistle.
 This is a high-pitched whistling noise that parents make.
 It triggers a Pavlovian response in their kid that opens the floodgates.
 As I sat in the train that day, desperately trying to focus on my book, the mom held the kid out, started whistling, and sure enough he unleashed a stream of pee into the trash can.
 By the way, this whole time, they were right across the corridor from the bathroom.
 Which tells you something about the quality of Chinese train toilets.